ALLIED MILLING & BAKING MODERN SLAVERY STATEMENT

 About the Group

-Allied Mills uses grain from the UK and overseas at their three UK mills and Allied Bakeries bakes a range of bakery products at 8 bakeries across the United Kingdom and Northern Ireland; baked goods are distributed to customers across the UK via our own logistics network, which comprises 6 depots and 4 third party run depots.
-We employ around 3,300 people directly and also use regular agency labour within the business.
+Allied Mills uses grain from the UK and overseas at their three UK mills and Allied Bakeries bakes a range of bakery products at seven bakeries across Great Britain and Northern Ireland; baked goods are distributed to customers across the UK and Ireland via our own logistics network, which comprises seven bakeries and four third party depots.
+We employ around 3,400 people directly and also use regular agency labour within the business.

 Allied Milling & Baking has appointed a multidisciplinary team chaired by a board member to oversee compliance to MSA and the Associated British Foods (ABF) Code of Conduct within our own sites and supply chain.